Colorado Springs Military Divorce Attorneys

 Service Members Civil Relief Act

-The SCRA (commonly referred to as “Soldiers and Sailors”) is designed to protect the service member from having a court case proceed against them during a time in which the service member’s duty prevents him or her from appearing in court.
-The act was written to primarily address civil judgment, but it does encompass dissolution or any post-decree motions.
+The SCRA (commonly referred to as “Soldiers and Sailors”) protects service members from having court cases proceed against them when duty prevents their appearance in court.
+While the act primarily addresses civil judgments, it also covers divorce cases and post-decree motions.

 -